Encyclopædia Britannica Films: Early years as ERPI Classroom Films

-In its early years, ERPI had competition with both the Pathé Exchange, which entered the educational market in conjunction with Harvard University, and Eastman Teaching Films, an offspring of Eastman Kodak that had invented the 16mm format along with E.I.
-Dupont de Nemours back in 1923.
+In its early years, ERPI had competition with both the Pathé Exchange, which entered the educational market in conjunction with Harvard University, and Eastman Teaching Films, an offspring of Eastman Kodak that had invented the 16mm format along with DuPont in 1923.
 The latter company had made an estimated 300 silent (with title cards) films by the 1930s (with eventually 270 silent and later sound films officially registered for copyright between 1927 and 1943).
 An often repeated story involved Arnsiger getting invited to an alley fist fight with an Eastman representative who feared losing a fortune with their silent films already in circulation.
 (Later, in the 1940s, Eastman's film library would be sold to them.)

 Newark, New Jersey, was among the first public school systems to incorporate sound movie projectors in their classrooms in 1930.
 During the early years, projectors were often sold with films initially, until the national total reached a thousand by 1936.
 Until many technical problems were fixed (the best 16mm projectors were manufactured after 1933), ERPI sold both 16mm and 35mm formats.

 James Brill, an artist, unofficially became narrator on the majority of ERPI films (and later many early EB films through the mid-fifties).
 His stentorian style made science and geography topics easy to understand for children.
 In 1930, he also helped supervise the company's first major series, profiling the musical instruments of an orchestra (i.e. The Brass Choir, The String Choir, The Woodwind Choir, The Percussion Group).
 These were all successfully reissued in later years before being redone in color in 1956.

 Among the first films to be sold with text brochures to aid teachers were nature documentaries focusing on the time-lapse photography of plants and close-up footage of animals.
 These were credited to (George) Clyde Fisher of the American Museum of Natural History, borrowing much footage from earlier British Instructional Films.
 Other early films of importance included a Yale University backed Arnold Gesell covering early child development and a slow motion study of football techniques with popular coaches like Biff Jones of West Point and Harry von Kersburg of Harvard.
 Dr. Carey Croneis supervised some geology subjects and also worked on the science pavilion at the Century of Progress fair of 1933–34, which (in turn) inspired another newcomer, Edward Shumaker, to join the company and fine-tune the title logos.
 A renewed slogan read "ERPI Films bring the world to the classroom".